mwu-tow/MongoDB/README.md

 * `toList :: [Json]` — iterates over all the remaining documents and returns them as a list.

 ### class `UpdateResult`
+Objects of this class are returned by the `updateOne` and `updateMany` methods of the `Collection` class.

 #### Fields:
 * `matchedCount :: Int` — number of found documents that matches the query, i.e. documets selected for update.